atoff/airac-calculator/README.md

 ```

 ## Testing
-The code base is tested with PHP unit
+The code base is tested with PHP unit:
 ```
 $ ./vendor/bin/phpunit
 ```